imrannayer/terraform-workshop/VSCode/LAB-1.md

-# VS Code - Command Palette
+# LAB # 1 - VS Code - Command Palette

 #### With this hands-on activity you will learn how to use VS Code command palette to install required Extensions.